Francescde/provesdeNivell/Task2/HanoyTowers/README.md

 ## The algorithm

-To solve the problem of Towers of Hanoi, one has to see first how he would solve it manualy
+To solve the problem of Towers of Hanoi, one has to first think how to solve it manually:

-So lets represent a sample case as:
+Let's represent a first sample case of three towes and one disk as:

     1//-//-
+Where 1 is the position of the disk.

-To solved the next stage should be:
+To solve the problem with one disk, the next stage should be:

     -//-//1

-Lets show differnt cases from less complex to more complex:

-levels = 2
+We will now add one additional layer of complexity and solve the problem for two disks and three towers:

+Disks=2, where smaller numbers represent smaller disks, and the number on the left is the disk located on top:

     12//-//-

     2//1//-
     -//1//2
     -//-//12

-levels =3
+Disks =3

     123//-//-

     23//-//1
     3//2//1
     3//12//-
     -//12//3
     1//2//3
     1//-//23
     -//-//123

-From the stated before we can see that the number of steps have an exponential incrementation:
+We can observe that the number of steps increments exponentially:

 number of moves= (2**number of levels)-1

-And to know the destination of the first move we have to see if the first disk is even or odd:
-Once done that we will keep changing the pices in this order(origin, first destination), (origin, second destination), (second destination, origin) until wee solve the game
+We decide the destination of the first move by checking if the first disk is even or odd.
+From there, we will keep moving the disks in this order (origin moves to first destination), (origin moves to second destination), (second destination moves to origin) until we solve the game.

-Therefore, the algorithm should be as follows:
+Therefore, the algorithm that solves the towers of Hanoi problem should be as follows:

     1. Calculate the total number of moves required i.e. "pow(2, n)
        - 1" here n is number of disks.
     2. If number of disks (i.e. n) is even then interchange destination